-Chapter 23 from the Ama audiobook
+Chapter 23 of Ama

 Jason reached out and grabbed a fragment from the shattered skull, took aim, and threw a piece of bone.
 It hit its intended target in the chest and bounced off without effect.
 The caretakers don’t like it when you mess with the sandmen, he thought.
 Well, I hope this really pisses them off.
 He selected another, larger fragment and chucked it with more aggression, but missed.
 Threw another and hit its arm.
 Threw another, and yet another… The caretaker didn’t come.
 Jason tried to force his jaw open, straining against the thread of the stitches.
 “Come on!” he yelled, ripping enough stitches from the soft tissue of his lips to be heard clearly.
 “Come on, you son of a bitch.
 Where are you?”